Tips for taking care of your feet as a diabetic

 Wear shoes and socks at all times

-Do not walk barefoot because a diabetic is at risk of infections.
-Socks will help present blisters on the bottom of your feet.
-Wear shoes that fit well and protect your feet
+Do not walk barefoot because a person with diabetes is at risk of infections.
+Socks will help prevent blisters on the bottom of your feet.
+Wear shoes that fit you well and protect your feet.

 Protect your feet from hot and cold

-When in the sand always were shoes.
-It is very easy to burn your feet, and a diabetic does not always feel the burn.
+When in the sand always wear shoes.
+It is very easy to burn your feet, and you may not always feel the burn.
 If your feet get cold at night, wear socks to bed.
 Wear lined boots in the winter to keep your feet warm

 Keep the blood flowing to your feet

-Wiggle toes a few times a day, and move your angles up and down to help blood flow through your legs and feet.
+Wiggle your toes a few times a day and move your ankles up and down to help blood flow through your legs and feet.
 Do not cross legs for long periods of time.
-Do not smoke.
 Smoking lowers the amount of blood flow to your feet.

 Be more active